-By Harry Mackenzie, Apprentice Telecoms Field Engineer
+By Harry Mackenzie, Trainee Telecoms Field Engineer

 I left school at 16, took a business course and knew I had made a mistake.
 College felt too much like school at a time when I wanted to be out in the real world doing a proper job.
 So I applied on the government website and was contacted by PQMS, a midland-based training and management consultancy that was part of the UK government’s apprenticeship programme.

 The option of working in telecoms with Indigo came up and instantly appealed to me.
 It looked like every day would be different with a fair amount of travelling.
 It didn’t disappoint.
 I signed up and spent the next three months doing a variety of work in data centres, being trained on the job by Indigo engineers.
 A two-week stint at the PMQS training centre followed, where I was pleased to find it was as much about practical instruction as theory.
 It’s been an amazing experience.